Gene-Weaver/LeafMachine2/README.md

     </code></pre>
     <button class="btn" data-clipboard-target="#code-snippet"></button> -->

-6. Install ViT for PyTorch.
+6. We need to install a downgraded vertion of ViT for the DocEnTr ruler segmentation.
+Install ViT for PyTorch.
 ViT is used for segmenting labels and rulers.
 The DocEnTr framework that we use for document image segmentation requires an older verison of ViT, the most recent version will cause an error.
     <pre><code class="language-python">pip install vit-pytorch==0.37.1</code></pre>
     <button class="btn" data-clipboard-target="#code-snippet"></button>